 In Hermann, Sedalia and Jefferson City, passengers can access the Katy Trail State Park, which is Missouri's most popular hiking/biking facility and the nation's longest rails-to-trails conversion.
-Amtrak and Missouri partnered to provide specific accommodation for bicycles on the trains in response to passengers' desiring to take bikes along for trail rides.
+Amtrak and Missouri partnered to provide specific accommodation for bicycles on board the trains in response to passengers' desiring to take bikes along for trail rides.
 Also in Sedalia, the OATS transit system shares the building with the Amtrak station.
-In Warrensburg, home of the University of Central Missouri, the local bus system includes the Amtrak station along with 14 other regular stops.
-In Kansas City, the Amtrak station is located at Union Station, which is a local bus transfer facility offering access to the metropolitan area.